 In addition, you are legally required to keep your building in good order.
 The Housing (Scotland) Act 2006 introduced new laws to ensure owners keep properties in good condition.

-National Maintenance Week - 23rd to 30th November
+National Maintenance Week

 The Rothesay Tenement Maintenance Guide is a useful booklet published by Rothesay THI and is tailored to improving Rothesay's tenements.
 It contains information on your rights and responsibilities as an owner and what to look out for to avoid your building falling into disrepair.